Which Half of Your Advertising Budget Are You Wasting?

 As someone who watches metrics every season, I can tell you with 100% confidence that the metrics listed above don’t matter nearly as much as conversions and pipeline influence.
 Bot traffic can drastically increase your visits while your conversion rate flatlines.

-For content marketing or website copy performance, visit volume is influenced by how often you link the content on higher traffic pages and social media.
+For content marketing or website copy performance, visit volume is influenced by how often you link the content on higher-traffic pages and social media.
 How you use the content in paid advertising will also influence page visits.
 More meaningful content metrics are:

 • Bounce Rate